-The Theatrical Ladies Guild (TTLG), as we were known then, was founded in 1891 by the actress Kitty Carson when she gathered together a group of fellow actresses, and told them, “I have been very grieved to hear of many sad cases of distress among our sisters in the profession…”.
+The Theatrical Ladies Guild (TTLG), as we were known then, was founded in 1891 by the actress Kitty Carson when she gathered together a group of fellow actresses, and told them, “I have been very grieved to hear of many sad cases of distress among our sisters in the profession…”

-Weekly Sewing Bees were set up where clothes for new born babies were made and distributed.
-This was followed by second hand clothes sales for actresses working outside of London who had to supply their own stage wardrobe.
-Basic living needs soon became part of the Guild’s remit.
+Weekly “Sewing Bees” were set up, where clothes for new born babies were made and distributed.
+This was followed by second-hand clothes sales, for Actresses working outside of London who had to supply their own stage wardrobe.